 | DATE | VENUE | LOCATION | ALSO PERFORMING | NOTES |

-| April 16-19, 1982 | High Sierra Theatre | Lake Tahoe, NV | Marshall Tucker Band | From the Denny Jones archives |
+| April 16-19, 1982 | High Sierra Theatre | Lake Tahoe, NV | Marshall Tucker Band (co-headliner) | From the Denny Jones archives |

 | June (UD), 1982 | Sherkston Shores | Port Colbourne, Ontario, Canada | The Beach Boys | |

-| June 17, 1982 | Maybee Center, Oral Roberts University | Tulsa, OK | The Beach Boys | |
+| June 17, 1982 | Mabee Center, Oral Roberts University | Tulsa, OK | The Beach Boys | One show at 8:00 p.m. |

-| June 18, 1982 | Zoo Amphitheatre | Oklahoma City, OK | The Beach Boys | A rough review from Gene Triplett of the Oklahoman, who complained, “Songs like Crazy Love, Heart of the Night, and Down to the Wire are watered-down, predictable California-cowboy rockers which just don’t compare well with their earlier stuff.
-But as a songwriting band, the “Pokes” have outlived their usefulness.”
+| June 18, 1982 | Zoo Amphitheatre | Oklahoma City, OK | The Beach Boys | One show at 7:30 p.m.
 Due to a rainy day, the show was moved indoors to the Lloyd Noble Center. |

 | June 19, 1982 | Civic Center | Amarillo, TX | The Beach Boys | |

-| June 22, 1982 | Old Town Music Hall | Birmingham, AL | After a grueling 1,000 mile drive, Poco play two shows at this small 250-seat club. | |
+| June 22, 1982 | Old Town Music Hall | Birmingham, AL | Telluride | Two shows at 7:30 & 11:00 p.m.
+After a grueling 1,000 mile drive, Poco play two shows at this small 250-seat club. |

 | June 23, 1982 | Slick’s Rock and Roll | St. Martinsville, LA | One show performed at this 2,500 capacity hall. | |